-It is expected that students will provide their thesis to their committee for review at least one month prior to their intended graduation date.
+It is expected that students will provide their thesis to their committee for review at least 4-6 weeks prior to their intended graduation date.
 This is required so that the Thesis Committee has time to request changes prior to signing off.
 There are three graduation cycles for the program: May, August and December.